Get 80% off your plan for your first 3 months*

 Annual depreciation expense = (Asset cost − Salvage value) ÷ Useful life

-This gives you the same depreciation amount each year until the asset is fully depreciated, although it's important to check official guidelines as historic depreciation rates may apply to assets acquired in previous years.
+This gives you the same depreciation amount each year until the asset reaches its estimated residual value.
+Check official guidelines, as historic depreciation rates may apply to assets acquired in previous years, and rules frequently change—for example, the depreciation rate for non-residential buildings returned to 0% for the 2025 income year.

-- Cost of asset: The original purchase price of the asset
+• Cost of asset: The original purchase price

-- Useful life: The estimated number of years the asset will be functional before it becomes unusable or obsolete
+• Useful life: The estimated years the asset will function before becoming unusable or obsolete

-- Shorter useful life: Higher annual depreciation (same total spread over fewer years)
+• Shorter useful life: Increases annual depreciation because the same total spreads over fewer years

-- Higher salvage value: Lower annual depreciation (less total value to depreciate)
+• Higher salvage value: Decreases annual depreciation because there's less total value to depreciate

-- Higher asset cost: Higher annual depreciation (more total value to depreciate)
+• Higher asset cost: Increases annual depreciation because there's more total value to depreciate

 Example: balance sheet with accumulated depreciation